 Using this view with Agile and Scrum teams:

 Use this view for Scrum events like sprint planning and sprint retrospective to keep up with your upcoming tasks.
 You can also use it to figure out when you can start adding items from your product backlog and when you can plan your office parties!

 Since the Agile methodology is all about changing and adapting, a manager can even toggle between calendar views.

-Managers are able to view their calendar as:
+Managers can view their calendar as:

-- Days: To check up on tasks scheduled on a given date
+- Days: to check up on tasks scheduled on a given date

-4) Me Mode
+D. Me Mode

-ClickUp’s “Me” mode exclusively highlights the comments, subtasks and task lists that are assigned to you.
-That way you minimize distractions – helping you focus better on your next assignment.
+ClickUp’s “Me” mode exclusively highlights the comments, subtasks, and task lists that are assigned to you.
+That way you minimize distractions, helping you focus better on your next assignment.

 2. Stay on top of your Agile sprints with Sprint Lists

 To manage your Agile process, you’ll need sprint lists, right?